Problems

 Typical Resolution Time

 Most regressions resolve within a few days to two weeks with patience and consistency.
-The AAP reassures parents: "In many cases, the child picks up where she left off in toilet training after a few days or weeks."
+The AAP reassures: "In many cases, the child picks up where she left off after a few days or weeks."

 • Regression is recent (under 2-4 weeks)